executors/executors/explanatory.md

 design that have been subject of debate and still an ongoing discussion.

 // TODO Add any other questions that were raised during the SG1 meetings

+## Semantics of defer and post

+Execution functions named `post` and `defer` have identical semantics.
+Specifically this means that, in generic code (i.e. code where the executor type is a template parameter), calls to `post` and `defer` may be interchanged without altering program semantics or correctness.
+Where `post` and `defer` differ is in the information conveyed to the executor about the caller's
+intent: the use of `defer` indicates that the submitted function object represents a continuation of the caller.
+The implementation can use this information for performance optimization internally (e.g. to allow multiple calls to defer to result in only a single call to lock the internal task queue).

+Concrete executor implementations can use this information to optimize performance.
+For example, a simple static thread pool can halve the synchronization performed per submitted function object (e.g. reducing the cost per function from 55ns to 26ns on recent x86-64 CPUs running Linux) when these function objects are chained.
+For applications that consist of chains of small continuations, this represents a significant improvement in throughput and latency.

+// TODO: provide reference to this data

+However, all other execution function names represent distinct semantic guarantees; `post` and `defer` are the exceptions.
+To address this inconsistency, we may consider providing only one of these functions (i.e.
+`post`) and to introduce a hinting mechanism to convey the additional information to an executor.
+Ideally, this mechanism would be extensible to allow other hints to be introduced in the future (e.g. a hint about task-CPU affinity).

+As an example of established practice, the Boost.Asio library uses an ADL customization point, named asio_handler_is_continuation to provide functionality equivalent to "defer".
+The library's executors apply this function to all submitted function objects to determine when the optimization may be applied.

 ## Relationship with Thread Local Storage